bss-aero/bss-aero.github.io/index.md

 Starting a project can be a very personal thing in the beginning, so take your time to know what you want to achieve and what is the scope of your project.

-If you already have a defined idea of your project and want to start it on `bss-aero`, we suggest to check out Trello board [here](https://trello.com/bssaero), and get in touch.
+If you already have a defined idea of your project and want to start it on _bss-aero_, we suggest to check out our Trello board.

-### I have a repository and want it to be fostered
+### I have a project and want it to be fostered or want some help

+We want to contribute!
-You can check out our Trello boards [here](https://trello.com/bssaero) to see in what team your project can be more fitted and get in touch with us.
+You can check out our Trello boards to see in what team your project can be more fitted, and get in touch with us.

 ### I want to be part of it

 And we want you!
+To be clear, if you contribute in any form to some _bss-aero_ project, you already are part of it.
-And as we cannot just add anyone who asks because of permission security, the best way to get in is to start contributing to some projects, or get your project set in `bss-aero`.
+But as we cannot just make it fully open, the best way to get in is to start contributing to some projects, or get your project fostered in _bss-aero_.
-Then, after some time, you can be on our team.
+Then, after some time, you can be on our internal team.

 ## Contact